vworld/comfyui-prompt-journal/readme.md

 * designed around iterative experimentation
 * focused on preserving context
 * focused on minimizing manual bookkeeping
-* tailored for video creation process
+* tailored for video creation process (opinionated hierarchy)

 The goal is to make documenting a generation require little more than reviewing the result and recording observations that would likely have been made anyway.